Connect with others who understand.

 Recognizing an Asthma Attack

-Asthma attacks can be mild, moderate, or severe.
-Mild attacks can often be managed at home while severe asthma attacks may require emergency medical care.
+Asthma attacks, or flare-ups, can be mild, moderate, or severe.
+Mild attacks can often be managed at home, while severe asthma attacks may require emergency medical care.

 • Severe shortness of breath